yubowenok/coda/judge/test/README.md

 ```

 Note that you need to create the folder structure at /data/coda and put some submission files there,
-according to the test setup (e.g. *a.cpp* under /data/coda/src submitted to problem #1)
+according to the test setup (e.g. *ac.cpp* under /data/coda/src submitted to problem #1)

+Test cases have to be prepared under /data/coda/inout.